VKCOM/noverify/README.md

 1. Fast: analyze ~100k LOC/s (lines of code per second) on Core i7;
 2. Incremental: can analyze changes in git and show only new reports.
 Indexing speed is ~1M LOC/s;
 3. Auto fixes for some warnings;
-4. Support PHP 7 and PHP 8.
+4. PHP 7 and PHP 8 support;
+5. Supports diff and baseline modes.

 ## Default lints

 NoVerify by default has the following checks:

 - Unreachable code
-- Array access to non-array type
 - Too few arguments when calling a function/method
 - Call to undefined function/method
 - Fetching of undefined constant/class property